 About

 Flute Choir is an advanced intermediate ensemble for flutes.
 This BYSO ensemble consists of flutists who were placed at the Sinfonia level after auditioning.
-Because orchestras need only a few flutes at a time, these students take turns playing in Sinfonia during the year while also practicing and performing in the Flute Choir ensemble.
+Because orchestras need only a few flutes at a time, some of these students may take turns playing in Sinfonia during the year while also practicing and performing in the Flute Choir ensemble.
 The typical Flute Choir student has had some private instruction and school ensemble experience and is developing solid technical skills and musical understanding.

 Flute Choir students develop orchestral playing skills in an enriching and unique chamber group setting, learning to produce rhythmic accuracy and clear dynamic contrasts while maintaining appropriate blend, balance and intonation.
 Since there are usually only one or two players per part in Flute Choir, these flutists gain valuable independence in playing.
 Past works performed include Castérède’s Flûtes Joyeuses, Adler’s Madrigals for Six Flutes, and the folksong Scarborough Fair.